madhums/nlib/README.md

 ```

 This will write a file to your home directory `~/.nlinfo.json` containing
-the above information your provided.
+the above information you provided.

 ```sh
 $ nl setup madhums/node-imager -d 'Image processing and uploading'